teknetik/documentation-helper/tools/amazon/README.md

 ## Usage

-Make sure to add your SP-API credentials to the `keys.py` file:
+Make sure to add your SP-API credentials to the `keys.py` file which should be populated with various secrets:

 ```python
 REFRESH_TOKEN='XXXXXXX'